mikblack/website/_posts/2016/07/2016-07-21-attendance-nz.md

 Please note that these are the authors' views and thus they should not be treated as representative for their home institutions.

-Tom based his opinions after having  taught at the following workshops: <br/>
+Tom based his opinions after having  taught at various workshops in Australia in New Zealand: <br/>
-* Research Bazaar 2015 at the [University of Melboure](http://unimelb.edu.au);
+* Research Bazaar 2015 at the [University of Melboure](http://unimelb.edu.au) and 2016 at the [University of Otago](http://www.otago.ac.nz/);
-* Software Carpentry organised by the [University of Canterbury (UC)](http://www.canterbury.ac.nz/) and [NeSI](https://www.nesi.org.nz/), in February 2015;
-* Several Software Carpentry workshops organised by the [University of Otago](http://www.otago.ac.nz/) and [NeSI](https://www.nesi.org.nz/): in June 2015, ResBaz Dunedin in February 2016 and June 2016;
+* Several Software Carpentry workshops organised by the University of Otago, [University of Canterbury (UC)](http://www.canterbury.ac.nz/), and [NeSI](https://www.nesi.org.nz/), in February 2015, June 2015, and June 2016;
-* Data Carpentry in  February 2016 at the University of Otago.
+* A Data Carpentry workshop run at the University of Otago in February 2016.

 ###Main point